What is AOG (Aircraft on Ground)?

 The term is universally recognised across aviation: from major carriers like British Airways and Ryanair operating from Heathrow, Gatwick, and Luton, to smaller operators at regional airports across the UK.
 AOG is not a minor inconvenience — it is an operational crisis that demands immediate action.

-How AOG Works in UK Aviation Logistics
+How does AOG work in UK aviation logistics?

 "AOG is the most time-sensitive logistics challenge in UK aviation.
 A single hour of delay cascades through an entire airline's network.
 We've built our 24/7 dispatch capability specifically to handle these emergencies — our team understands that every minute counts when an aircraft is on the ground." — Taras, Founder, T&C Logistics